A Joyful place

 Children engage in a blend of purposeful play and academic instruction.
-Classrooms are alive with age-appropriate materials.
+Preschool classrooms are alive with age-appropriate materials.
 With the guidance of their teachers, students will develop a natural curiosity and love of learning.

 The Early Childhood Program serves students who are age two years and nine months to age four by September 1.
 The Pre-K 2.9 program is for students who will turn three by December 1.
 The Pre-K program is for 3-year-old students and the K1 program is for 4-year-old students.
 All programs are full day.
-Recently, the Early Childhood classrooms and play areas were fully renovated and equipped to accommodate new curricula in both early literacy and early mathematics.
-This innovative Early Childhood Program builds a foundation for all future learning.
+Recently, the preschool classrooms and play areas were fully renovated and equipped to accommodate new curricula in both early literacy and early mathematics.
+This innovative preschool program builds a foundation for all future learning.
 It gives children the right start and greatly enhances their opportunities to succeed throughout their educational career.

 Teacher to child ratio in each classroom